Key Takeaways

 Is the engagement trip the same as the bachelor or bachelorette party?

-Who organizes the engagement trip — the couple, the maid of honor, or the parents?
+Who organizes the engagement trip.
+The couple, the maid of honor, or the parents?

 Should we do a villa or a hotel for an engagement trip?